 For a complete list of options to use with mysqldump, see Section 4.5.4, “mysqldump — A Database Backup Program”.Note

 If you copy the data to the replica in this fashion, you should make sure that the replica is started with the

 --skip-slave-startoption on the command line, or else include

-Ensure that each MySQL server acting as a replication master is configured with a unique server ID, and with binary logging enabled, using the row format.
+Ensure that each MySQL server acting as a replication source is assigned a unique server ID, and has binary logging enabled, using the row-based format.
 (See Section 17.2.1, “Replication Formats”.)
-These options can be set either in the master server's
+These options can be set either in the source server's

-my.cnffile, or on the command line when starting the master mysqld process.
+my.cnffile, or on the command line when starting the source mysqld process.
 See Section 22.6.6, “Starting NDB Cluster Replication (Single Replication Channel)”, for information regarding the latter option.